mamba-byte/CompSec/docs/RESULTS.md

 ### Cracking Resistance Ranking (Most to Least Resistant)

-1. **Argon2id**: Not crackable with Hashcat (memory-hard design)
+1. **Argon2id**: Only 5% cracked (memory-hard design provides strong resistance)
 2. **SHA-3, BLAKE2b, MD5**: All cracked 100% (no significant difference in this test)

 ## Conclusions

 1. **MD5 should not be used**: Despite being fastest, it's cryptographically broken and all hashes were cracked
 2. **SHA-3 and BLAKE2b are similar**: Both are modern secure hashes with comparable performance
-3. **Argon2id is for password storage**: The extreme slowness (126 ms vs 0.0002 ms) is intentional and provides resistance against brute-force attacks
+3. **Argon2id is for password storage**: The extreme slowness (126 ms vs 0.0002 ms) is intentional and provides resistance against brute-force attacks.
+Only 5% of hashes were cracked, demonstrating its effectiveness
 4. **Wordlist attacks are effective**: All fast hashes were 100% cracked against rockyou.txt, demonstrating the importance of strong passwords

 ## Output Files